 UNITED-GRID provides pathways for the future

-UNITED-GRID rolls out the roadmap to future smart grid and micro grid solutions.
 Most distribution system operators (DSOs) are well aware that there will be changes in the grid.
 A major risk in this transformation is to end up with outdated and inflexible technical solutions.
-UNITED-GRID will be a guide and companion to DSOs in finding possible pathways for them to implement smart grids based on technical and regulatory factors as well as on their own, existing infrastructure.
+UNITED-GRID will be a guide and companion to DSOs in finding possible pathways for them to implement in smart grids, based on technical and regulatory factors as well as on their own, existing infrastructure.

 We will offer innovative solutions for tomorrow’s intelligent grids, not in the distant future but as soon they are needed.
 The project will deliver an advanced distribution management system, ADMS, with tools and services that have commercial and technical potential to support new business models and technical system changes.
 At the end of the project technical solutions as well as new and accepted business models will be made available.